office desks and chairs

 Commercial Real Estate Leasing – Investigating the Business History of Prospective Tenants

-Take the offer from the prospective tenant in written form, and process it with the landlord only when you have all the facts about the tenant’s business.
-As part of that processing, there will be some key leasing factors to investigate and matters to consider.
+Take the prospective tenant’s offer in written form and process it with the landlord only after you have all the facts about the tenant’s business.
+As part of that process, you will need to investigate some key leasing factors and consider some matters.

 Choose Tenants Wisely